The Original Five

 It has been reported many times that British service stations were inspired by visits to those in Italy, Germany and North America.
 This is true, but their influence is exaggerated.
 Between the mid-1950s and mid-1970s many government foreign service station comparison trips were made, but they were mostly interested in the highway design and legal arrangements, rather than copying their building design.

 By now it was April 1959 and work on the motorway had not only started, but wasn't far from completion.
 For vanity if nothing else, the government were keen to get it open as quickly as possible.
 Meanwhile, a revised list of firms interested in designing the first service area now stood at 64.
-Documents explaining the chosen sites and regulations were sent to them all, and they were asked to propose a design and rent agreement, which would be analysed by experts in finance, catering, business and highway design.
+Documents explaining the chosen sites and regulations were sent to them all, and they were asked to propose a design and a rent formula, which would be analysed by experts in finance, catering, business and highway design.
+The Ministry would pay for the landscaping and parking areas only.

 The response to this is explained in detail on the Newport Pagnell and Watford Gap pages, however in short both sites had an impressive proposal from Motorway Services Ltd, the combined Blue Star and Fortes firm.
 However, they were given a run for their money at Watford Gap by Blue Boar, who had the added benefit that they would be able to recover vehicles from the motorway efficiently using their existing base in Watford village.